History of Dance: Origins, Timeline, Cultural Traditions, and Modern Evolution

 What is the origin of dance?

-When was dance created?
+When did dance begin?

 Where did dance originate?

-How was dance used in primitive cultures?
+How was dance used in early societies?

 What is the history of traditional dance?

-What is the history of dance timeline?
+What does a history of dance timeline show?

 What was the first style of dance?